This post may contain affiliate links. Please read my disclosure policy.

 What are the best meal prep containers for meal prepping?

 We only use glass now and those are what I would recommend!
-We love these 2 u0026 3 compartment containers and this 20-piece round set which works great to store 4 meal prep meals in, plus have the others for proteins, sides and sauces.
+We love these 2 and 3 compartment containers and this 20-piece round set which works great to store 4 meal prep meals in, plus have the others for proteins, sides and sauces.

 How to reheat these chicken and broccoli bowls?